-Dr. Amy J. Thomas joined Alvernia’s Occupational Therapy Department in Fall of 2014, and is very happy to be teaching at her alma mater.
-She draws on a diverse background of professional and educational experiences and, as the mother of an individual on the spectrum, is fully committed to inclusive teaching practices.
-Earning a B.S. in Music Education from West Chester University, Dr. Thomas spent the first 20 years of her professional career as an instructor, business owner, and certified coach with the United States Gymnastic Federation (UGF).
-During that time, Dr. Thomas worked with children of all ages and became a staunch advocate for individuals with diverse learning capabilities.
+Dr. Amy J. Thomas joined Alvernia’s Occupational Therapy Department, Fall 2014, and is very happy to be teaching at her alma mater.
+Drawing from a diverse professional and educational background, Dr. Thomas embraces a student-centered approach to teaching and is fully committed to inclusivity and supporting diverse learning styles.
+Earning a B.S. in Music Education from West Chester University, Dr. Thomas spent the first 20+ years of her professional career as an instructor, business owner, and certified coach with the United States Sports Acrobatic Federation (USSAF) and United States Gymnastic Federation (USGF).
+During that time, Dr. Thomas instructed and coached individuals of all ages, and became a staunch advocate for inclusive participation.

-Upon completion of her Master of Science in Occupational Therapy degree at Alvernia University, Dr. Thomas worked as a school-based occupational therapist, serving students six to 21 years of age.
-She worked in a specialized facility, exclusively treating individuals with autism spectrum and related disorders.
-She conducted workshops on Understanding Autism, Evidence-based Intervention Strategies for Individuals with Autism, Relationship Building, and Sensory Environments.
+Upon completion of her Master of Science in Occupational Therapy degree, Alvernia University, Dr. Thomas worked as a school-based occupational therapy practitioner, serving students ages six to 21 years.
+As a practitioner, she promoted a strength-based approach, supporting and advocating for individuals with neurodiverse learning needs.
+She actively promoted interdisciplinary collaboration, and conducted workshops on Understanding Autism, Evidence-based Intervention Strategies for Individuals with Autism, Therapeutic Relationship Building, and Sensory Environments.